NorthumbriaResearchComputing/oswald-docs/docs/quickstart/software-environment.md

 On a traditional Unix/Linux system, software and libraries added by users are installed in globally-available directories (such as `/bin`, `/sbin`, `/usr/bin`, `/usr/local/bin`, `/lib`, and `/usr/lib`) alongside operating system software and libraries.
 This makes it difficult to separate user and system software and install multiple different versions of the same software or library at the same time.

-A modules environment provides the means to bundle each software or library package into a self contained module which keeps user and system software and libraries separate, allows different versions of the same software or library to be installed, and allows a user to configure their environment the way they need it.
+A modules environment provides the means to bundle each software or library package into a self contained module which:

+- Keeps user and system software and libraries separate
+- Allows different versions of the same software or library to be installed
+- Allows a user to configure their environment the way they need it

 ## Using Modules